chsxf/WhiteShark-for-Java/README.md

 ## Output Size

 ### Data Set
-As an example, we serialize a list of fictitious employees.
+As an example, we serialize a list of fictitious employees, thanks to a `Team` class extending `Vector<Employee>`.
+This class includes an array of 12 integers, containing the number of days for each month of a year.

 | First Name | Last Name | Age | Male  | Height |
 |------------|-----------|-----|-------|--------|